 Our indigo dyed napkins are sold in sets of two allowing you to easily mix and match with other colors and patterns from across our table linens collection.
 Adding a touch of rustic sophistication to any table, these versatile pieces are equally eye-catching when layered over a coffee or side table, or even framed as an art piece.

-*Some color rub-off is to be expected in indigo dyed textiles.
+*Some color rub-off is to be expected in indigo dyed textiles over a few initial wash cycles.
 We recommend cold washing separately before use.

 Process: This meticulous craft originates from the village of Jahota in Rajasthan and combines the “bagru” and “dabu” printing processes.
 The design is hand block printed in black and red colors that are typical in bagru printing.